fmfi-compbio/nadavca/README.md

    -  a name of a directory.
 In that case, all `.fast5` files in the directory will be processed
    -  a list of `nadavca.Read` instances
-*  If reference sequence has already been loaded into a `nadavca.Genome` instance, you can pass it as `reference` argument to prevent Nadavca from unnecessarily reloading it.
-You still need to specify `reference_filename`
 *  `config` is either of:
    - a name of a YAML file containing parameters for the SNP-calling algorithm (see [default values](default/config.yaml))